srijan-pro2future/pro2future_assessment/README.md

 ### 3. Update the backend

-Add an endpoint `/llm` in the backend that takes a question as input and returns the response from the LLM.
+Add an endpoint `/llm` in the backend that takes a question as input, performs an LLM call to the docker service, and returns the response from the LLM.
 You can test the endpoint using the Swagger UI (http://localhost:8000/docs).

 ### 4. Update the frontend